ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

    ```
    {: codeblock}

+5. Edit the ALB's ConfigMap (`kube-system/ibm-k8s-controller-config`) and change `allow-snippet-annotations: "false"` to `allow-snippet-annotations: "true"`.
+    ```sh
+    kubectl edit cm ibm-k8s-controller-config -n kube-system
+    ```
+    {: pre}

-5. Bind the {{site.data.keyword.appid_short_notm}} service instance to the cluster.
+6. Bind the {{site.data.keyword.appid_short_notm}} service instance to the cluster.
 If you have several services with the same name the command will fail.
 You should pass the service GUID instead of its name.
 To find the GUID of a service, use `ibmcloud resource service-instance <service-name>`.
 Replace **default** namespace if using a different namespace.
    ```sh
    ibmcloud ks cluster service bind --cluster $MYCLUSTER --namespace default --service secure-file-storage-appid
    ```
    {: codeblock}

-6. Deploy the app.
+7. Deploy the app.
    ```sh
    kubectl apply -f secure-file-storage.yaml
    ```